 Outcome 5: By the end of 2016, population, especially vulnerable groups, benefit from inclusive growth leading to decent and productive employment and improved access to productive natural resources, markets, services and food security

-The Kyrgyz Republic is focused on continuing to work to strengthen the private sector; this is recognized in the National Strategy for Sustainable Development (SSD) whereby agribusiness, energy, mining, transport, and tourism are cited as promising areas for diversification and growth, with human capital and skills development to be addressed through social sector reforms.
+The Kyrgyz Republic is focused on continuing to work to strengthen the private sector; this is recognized in the National Strategy for Sustainable Development (NSSD) whereby agribusiness, energy, mining, transport, and tourism are cited as promising areas for diversification and growth, with human capital and skills development to be addressed through social sector reforms.
 In addition, the country is working to create favorable business environment and climate for direct investments, while working on improved access to markets and services.

-The Kyrgyz Republic’s private sector is concentrated in a few sectors, with employment largely being informal.
+The Kyrgyz Republic’s private sector is concentrated in a few sectors, with employment largely being informal (only 24% are concentrated in the formal economy).
 While the country’s exports and value added are relatively concentrated in metals and minerals (particularly gold), employment is concentrated in labor-intensive activities such as agriculture, garment production, and the retail trade.
 Most private sector employment occurs in small economic entities, mainly farmers, small enterprises, and individual entrepreneurs.

 Despite a number of positive regulatory reforms, development of the private sector and the establishment of favorable investment climate remain a continuing challenge for The Kyrgyz Republic.
 There are a number of areas where the environment for the private sector could be strengthened.
-Overall the country ranked 102 in 2015 (99 in 2014), with exceptional performance on Starting a Business (9) and Registering Property (6).
+Overall the country ranked 102 (out of 189) in 2015 (99 in 2014) in Ease of Doing Business Rank , with exceptional performance on Starting a Business (9) and Registering Property (6).
 However, rather weak performance is recorded against the following indicators: Trading across borders (183), Getting Electricity (168), Resolving Insolvency (157) and Paying Taxes (136).
 The Kyrgyz performance on these measures occurs despite legislative and institutional reforms, whose impact has been attenuated by a gap between laws and their implementation.

-Other obstacles that impede business development are: weak capacities of the SMEs and low entrepreneurial spirit; insufficient knowledge about investment opportunities including lack of capacities at the sub-national level for investment promotion and limited availability of key inputs (such as electricity, technical assistance, skilled labor, application of innovativeness and use of new technologies).
+Other obstacles that impede business development are: weak capacities of the SMEs and low entrepreneurial spirit; insufficient knowledge about investment opportunities including lack of capacities at the sub-national level for investment promotion, limited access to finance and limited availability of key inputs (such as electricity, technical assistance, skilled labor, application of innovativeness and use of new technologies).

 Unemployment is one of the major barriers to poverty reduction: the labor market is characterized by gaps in indicators of overall unemployment and officially registered unemployment, higher levels of unemployment among vulnerable groups and inadequate number of new jobs, especially in small and medium sized businesses.
 One of the challenges that the labour market in The Kyrgyz Republic is facing is significant gap between male and female labour force.
 Economic activity among women is almost 1.5 times lower than among men.
 Employment varies significantly across age groups; with the highest gap in the age groups of 25–34 years and 55–64 years.
 Unemployment of youth and rural population is becoming disturbing problem for the country.